Osagie-Godstand/Osagie-Godstand/README.md

 Progress: Developing the web application has been challenging but great so far.

-Final Disclaimer: The project repository will remain private.
+Final Disclaimer: The project repository will remain private for now but aims to be open source in the future.